-In this resource, we take a deep look at the ecommerce industry — how it came about, what types of merchants are out there, and what platforms enable online selling.
+In this resource, we’ll take a deep look at the ecommerce industry — how it came about, what types of merchants exist, and what platforms allow online selling.
 We’ll also shed light on notable ecommerce success stories and flops to give you a better idea of what it takes to succeed in this industry.

-Whether you’re someone who wants to start an ecommerce site or you’re already running an online store and just want to learn more about the industry, you’ll find plenty of nuggets in their guide.
+Whether you’re someone who wants to start an ecommerce site or you’re already running an online store and just want to learn more about the industry, you’ll find plenty of nuggets in our guide.

 Dive in below or jump to a specific section: